-Google Pixel 3 XL Bug Causes It To Randomly Grow Another Horrible Notch
+Google Pixel 3 XL Bug Causes It To Randomly Grow A Second Notch

 — UrAvgConsumer (@UrAvgConsumer) October 24, 2018

-While not an intentional Halloween gag, the sudden growth of a side notch on your new Pixel phone would certainly be a source of fright.
-You can apparently rid yourself of the notch temporarily by powering the phone completely down, and back on again.
+While not an intentional Halloween gag, the sudden growth of a side notch on your new Pixel phone could be a source of fright to some users.
+But you can temporarily rid yourself of the notch by powering the phone completely down, and back on again.

 This bug could not happen in an iPhone because the software simply doesn’t allow for it.
-There is no concept of a second notch on iOS.
-There is on Android.
+There is no concept of a second notch on iOS like there is on Android.
 The fact is, an Android phone could be produced with a side notch just like the one showing up on the Pixel.
 The restriction is that Android phone makers cannot place two notches on the same edge.

 Two Android phones have recently bucked the notch trend by eliminating it altogether.
-They have created a screen that slides down to reveal the camera, and a camera that lifts up from behind the screen.
-Now that we have seen what two notches on a phone looks like, it is almost certain that no one will make such a monstrosity on purpose.
+They have created a screen that slides down to reveal the camera and a camera that lifts up from behind the screen.
+Now that we have seen what two notches on a phone looks like, there’s a good chance that no one will go that route on purpose.